 As you meet with potential partners, it’s just as important to know what to avoid as it is to know what to look for.
 A great consultant will feel like a true extension of your team, offering a clear, customized strategy and transparent communication.
 Anything less should give you pause.
 To help you vet your options and choose a partner who will actually move the needle, keep an eye out for a few common red flags.
 These warning signs can help you spot a bad fit before you sign a contract, saving you valuable time and resources down the road.

-A Generic, Non-SaaS Approach
+Red Flag: A Generic, One-Size-Fits-All Approach

 If a consultant’s pitch sounds like it could apply to any industry, that’s a major warning sign.
 The SaaS world operates on a unique set of rules, from subscription models and churn rates to customer lifetime value.
 A generic GTM strategy simply won’t cut it.
 Many companies make critical SaaS GTM errors that a specialized consultant would know how to avoid, like failing to define a clear value proposition.
 Your partner should speak your language and demonstrate a deep understanding of the specific challenges and opportunities within the B2B SaaS landscape.
 Ask them directly about their experience with companies like yours and listen for specific, relevant examples.